kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/01_plus/tuner.md

 ## Multi-Factor Authentication (MFA) Settings

 MFA settings adds the ability to use multi-factor authentication with a DefectDojo users account.
-To enable MFA, navigate to the MFA tab within custom settings.
+To enable MFA, select _Personal Settings_ from the dropdown menu under the MFA tab within custom settings.
 By default, MFA is disabled.
 To learn more about MFA, expand the dropdown titled _What is multi-factor authentication?_

 To begin the MFA configuration process, select the button titled _Configure Multi-Factor Authentication_.